OmkarRasal2296/Automotive-Price-Predictor/README.md

 - The dataset used in this project is sourced from [source link], and credit goes to the data provider.

 ### Author
-- SHREY GOYAL
+- Omkar Rasal
-- shreygoyal73@gmail.com
+- omrasal2993@gmail.com

 ### Contact
-- For any inquiries or issues regarding this project, please contact shreygoyal73@gmail.com.
+- For any inquiries or issues regarding this project, please contact omrasal2993@gmail.com.

 ### Support
-- For additional support or custom implementations, please contact shreygoyal73@gmail.com.
+- For additional support or custom implementations, please contact omrasal2993@gmail.com.